AllChimes.org The Tower Bell Chimers Web Site.

 These are hemispheric bells that look like alarm bells or upside down cereal bowls.
 They have a limited range and can fit in a small space.

-The following paragraph comes from the GCNA website:
+The following paragraph comes from the TowerBells website:

-Chimes of 4 to 20 hemispherical bells, the largest sometimes weighing more than 1200 pounds, are known to have been made by the following English foundries:
+Chimes of 4 to 20 hemispherical bells, the largest sometimes weighing more than 1200 pounds, are known to have been made by the following English foundries and Meneely of Watervliet, U.S.A.:

 - Gillett & Bland made at least 2 of them, in 1877-78